Climate change: Where are we now with Stormont's new legislation?

 It said a reduction in emissions, rather than a net zero target, was more realistic for Northern Ireland, because of its reliance on agriculture - it is a big part of the local economy.

-But backers of Bill (No. 1) said Bill (No. 2) lacked ambition in not setting a net zero target.
+But backers of Bill (No1) said Bill (No2) lacked ambition in not setting a net zero target.

-There were other differences too, around Just Transition provisions - how sectors would be supported to make the required adjustments without being unduly penalised - and oversight, with Bill (No. 1) calling for a climate commissioner.
+There were other differences too, around Just Transition provisions - how sectors would be supported to make the required adjustments without being unduly penalised - and oversight, with Bill (No1) calling for a climate commissioner.

-Many of those changes have now been incorporated in Bill (No. 2) after 70 amendments were voted on during the consideration and further consideration stages.
+Many of those changes have now been incorporated in Bill (No2) after 70 amendments were voted on during the consideration and further consideration stages.

 So the bills have become more similar than when they started out.

-The first big change for No.1 came at consideration stage, when the assembly rejected the 82% reduction and voted instead for a net zero target by 2050.
+The first big change for No1 came at consideration stage, when the assembly rejected the 82% reduction and voted instead for a net zero target by 2050.

 Then at further consideration, the minister got his own amendment passed, limiting the required reduction in one specific Greenhouse Gas (GHG) - methane - to no more than 46%.